 2. SEO Writing

-You cannot do effective search engine optimization without writing SEO-optimized copies of articles.
+You cannot do effective search engine optimization without writing SEO-optimized copyof articles.

 Being an SEO writer means you have the power to craft words that will boost a page or a website and push them up to appear on the Google search engine quickly when a particular keyword is searched for.

-There is always a demand for SEO copywriters, people want their websites to rank high on the Google search engine, and you are the man for the job.
+There is always a demand for SEO copywriters, people want their websites to rank high on the Google search engine, and you are the one for the job.

 - Keyword research